oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 This document is the definitive reference for the language elements of CSAF version 2.0.
 The encompassing JSON schema file noted in the Additional Artifacts section of the title page shall be taken as normative in the case a gap or an inconsistency in this explanatory document becomes evident.
 The following presentation in this section is grouped by topical area, and is not simply derivative documentation from the schema document itself.
 The information contained aims to be more descriptive and complete.
 Where applicable, common conventions are stated and known common issues in usage are pointed out informatively to support implementers of document producers and consumers alike.
 The section SCHEMA_SECTION_NUMBER Schema derives from the JSON schema itself as a service for the reader.

-« From a high-level perspective, any Security Advisory purported by a CSAF version 2.0 adhering JSON text document MUST provide the `document` member with at least the following five properties defined: `csaf_version`, `title`, `publisher`, `type`, and `tracking`. » [CSAF-2-1]
+« From a high-level perspective, any Security Advisory purported by a CSAF version 2.0 adhering JSON text document MUST provide the `document` member with at least the following five properties defined: `category`, `csaf_version`, `title`, `publisher`, and `tracking`. » [CSAF-2-1]

 This minimal required information set does not provide any useful information on products, vulnerabilities, or security advisories.
 Thus, any real-world Security Advisory will carry additional information as specified in SCHEMA_SECTION_NUMBER section Schema.